 The lawsuit alleged that not only was the other driver careless and negligent, but that the state failed to fix a road they knew was dangerous.
 The intersection has been nicknamed “Death Highway” and “Blood Alley” because of numerous hazards to drivers.

-During the investigation, evidence showed that Caltrans’ Chief of Operations received a complaint over a year ago about the dangerous intersection, but action was taken even though there had been ten previous accidents at the same site.
+During the investigation, evidence showed that Caltrans’ Chief of Operations received a complaint over a year ago about the dangerous intersection, but no action was taken even though there had been ten previous accidents at the same site.